FREQUENTLY ASKED

 Please note that, if you were admitted to the SC Bar under a limited

-certificate of admission, pursuant to Rules 414, 427, or 430, SCACR, you must file an annual CLE compliance report for
+certificate of admission, pursuant to Rules 414, 427, or 430, SCACR, you must

-Please see Question 20, below, for more information about the CLE
+below, for more information about the CLE requirements of limited certificate

-requirements of limited certificate members of the SC Bar.
+members of the SC Bar.

 20.